 In the Q&A after my keynote the other day, a woman (ironically after refusing to use the roving microphone) asked, how do I ensure my voice is heard?
 The truth is my biggest fear is that I will speak up and no one will listen– so I’ve stopped trying”

-We chatted for a moment about really considering what “the worst thing that could happen” was in this scenario.
-And what would happen if she didn’t speak up at all, which would ensure her fear had come true.
-And then she said.
-“But what if they use the same idea when someone else says it?”
+We chatted for a moment about really considering what “the worst thing that could happen” if she tried and failed.
+And what would happen if she let the FOSU (fear of speaking up) win, and didn’t speak at all.
+And then she said, “But what if they use the same idea when someone else says it?”

 Eager eyes awaited my response.
 Apparently, she wasn’t the only one facing that challenge.

 5 Ways to Ensure Your Voice is Heard: The VOICE approach